atarvainen/Concurrent_programming_project/spec.md

 ## Client, connecting to a server

 For example, just launch the server with ```go run chatserver.go```, open new terminals and use telnet to make client connections.

+## Results

+We are satisfied with the result, given our time constraints.
+We tested the implementation with GNU Terminator, which allowed us to launch multiple connections feasibly.
+What we would have liked to implement better was passing messages from a room to clients.
+Overall, this course was useful as was learning Go in the process.